 - Artificial Intelligence: Camila Salazar is working with the Centro de Desarrollo Sostenible to develop a network of researchers in Latin America using OCDS data and OCP’s tools, applying artificial intelligence techniques and approaches.

 - Efficiency: Can OCDS data help us to better understand how efficient public contracting processes are?
 Camila Salazar is working with Centro de Desarrollo Sostenible to develop a robust research methodology and document findings for Portugal and Chile.

-- Medicines: Which types of procedures and rules lead to better value for money in procurement of medicines?
-Nicolas Penagos is investigating these questions through comparative analysis with the government of Chile.
+Which types of procedures and rules lead to better value for money in procurement of medicines?
+We analyzed these questions through comparative analysis with the government of Chile.

 This research was undertaken by the Government Transparency Institute with support from Hivos, Development Gateway, and The B-Team.
 It investigated the short term effects of open contracting reforms in Mexico, Slovak Republic & Paraguay on several indicators of procurement performance.